rusty-snake/tricks/_posts/2022-06-25-passwordless-cups.md

 #tags:
 ---

-Annoyed by entering your password every time you change printer settings in gnome-control-center?
+Frustrated by having to enter your password each time you modify printer settings in gnome-control-center?

-Create `/etc/polkit-1/rules.d/40-passwordless-cups.rules`:
+Then allow users in the `wheel` group to do so without password prompt by creating `/etc/polkit-1/rules.d/40-passwordless-cups.rules` with this content:

 ~~~ js
 polkit.addRule(function(action, subject) {